 - Hachidan: $350.00

-- Candidate and Instructor Must Attend Board of Examiners Promotion Meeting unless the BOE grants an exceptional exemption.
+- For non-competitors candidate and Instructor Must Attend Board of Examiners Promotion Meeting unless the BOE grants an exceptional exemption.

 - Non-competitor candidates: Complete skills testing at promotional examination demonstrating rank required skills